RACCOONS (Procyon lotor)

 Feeding raccoons is fun for people, however, it can bring with it unforeseen circumstances.
 Raccoons are bold and usually fearless when conditioned to being fed by humans-this can be a concern for young children.
 Females are very aggressive when there young are present.
 Raccoon droppings contain a raccoon roundworm parasite which can be transmitted to humans and pets(no such occurrence to humans in Nova Scotia).

 Several exclusionary methods can be successful in eliminating raccoon problems.
 Repellent methods are not that successful.
 Live trapping is the best method done by knowledgeable people.
-Many raccoons have been caught and released in areas where they become a problem to someone else.
-It take someone with extensive knowledge to catch these raccoons.

 A major outbreak of distemper occurred in the Halifax and surrounding areas in the summer/fall of 2012.
 For this reason, raccoons should only be handled by trained individuals so as to not release a distempered raccoon back into the wild.
 As a graduate of a wildlife management/biology program, the only individual to hold this credential running a wildlife control business in N.S., I can spot the symptoms of a distempered raccoon in its early stages.
 Please ensure that the person you are hiring knows what they are doing before catching and releasing any raccoons back into the wild.